Wekiva High School

-Wekiva High School is a high school located in Apopka, Florida, United States.
-It was established in 2007 as a relief school for Apopka High School and Ocoee High School.
-Its principal since July 2023 is Kenisha Williams.
+Wekiva High School is a public secondary school located in Apopka, Florida.
+It was first established in 2007 as a relief school for Apopka High School and Ocoee High School.
+Since July 2025, Wekiva's principal is Anthony Russell.

 Programs

 In addition to typical academic, athletic programs offered by public high schools in Orange County, Wekiva High has a JROTC program, advanced studies program, and two magnet programs.

 JROTC

 Wekiva High School's Inaugural AFJROTC cadet program competed at the 22nd Annual First Coast AFJROTC Invitational Drill Competition on January 16, 2010, at NB Forrest High School in Jacksonville, FL.

 Cambridge AICE Diploma Program

 Wekiva is one of nine Orange County Public Schools to offer the AICE Diploma.

 Wekiva Culinary

 Wekiva offers a culinary magnet program that accredits students toward Certified Food Safety Manager, Food Protection Manager (ServSafe®), and National ProStart Certificate of Achievement.

 Agriscience Academy

 Wekiva offers an Agriscience Academy––a program that focuses on aquaponics, biotechnology, animal science, agribusiness, and horticulture.
 The curriculum offers dual enrollment, animal husbandry, and industry certification curricula.